About the series Konstruktion#

 Annette Krebs’ new piece is, in its undeniability, a highlight of contemporary music.
 She knows all the possibilities of her instrument, and now she moves on a level that few others do.
 And she is constantly challenging herself in a way that I hardly know any improviser to be capable of.
 If the wretched and worn-out concept of experiment fits anywhere, it is here, because it questions and re-evaluates Krebs’ own practice at the highest level.
 Experimental can only be that which dares to be totally unfaithful to itself – even to better knowledge.
 Better knowledge – isn’t that what ultimately steers both improvisation and experimentation away from the necessary faithlessness?”

-Original text in Swedish about rush! by Thomas Millroth, SoundOfMusic, SE, 2014
+Original text in Swedish by Thomas Millroth, SoundOfMusic, SE, 2014